Virginia Tech® home

 If anyone banned is seen on university property or in a specific building from which they have been banned, please call the Virginia Tech Police Department at 540-382-4343.
 Do not approach or attempt to apprehend this individual; keep your distance and wait for police personnel to respond.

 This appeal process is designed to provide persons who have received a trespass/ban from campus notice (hereafter referred to as a Notice) an opportunity to appeal the trespass/ban from campus (hereafter referred to as a Ban).
-A person who has been issued a Notice may appeal in writing to the Interim Associate Vice President for Public Safety within 10 business days of the date the Notice was issued.
+A person who has been issued a Notice may appeal in writing to the Associate Vice President for Public Safety within 10 business days of the date the Notice was issued.
 Failure to file a timely appeal shall be considered a waiver of the appeal process.

 This appeal process is not applicable to any criminal charge(s), as criminal charges are decided through the appropriate court system.